-Policy: Disparate Impact for Service Changes Number: 708 Adopted by General Manager under a Delegation of Authority by the Board of Directors in Resolution #01-16, dated October 25, 2001.
-Effective Date: 05/16/17 Page 2 of 5
+Policy: Disparate Impact for Service Changes Number: 708 Delegation of eneral Manager under a Authority by the Board of esolution #01-16, dated October Effective Date: 05/16/17 Page 2 of 5

 The [Disparate Impact] policy shall establish a threshold for determining when adverse effects of fare/service changes are borne disproportionately by minority populations.
 The Disparate Impact threshold defines statistically significant disparity and may be presented as a statistical percentage of impacts borne by minority populations compared to impacts borne by non-minority populations.
 The Disparate Impact threshold must be applied uniformly... and cannot be altered until the next Title VI Program submission.